maxcrees/tbl.typ/README.typ

 either capital or lowercase.

 / *`L`*: #strong[L]eft align.

 / *`R`*: #strong[R]ight align.

 / *`C`*: #strong[C]enter align.

 / *`N`*: #strong[N]umerically align.

+  All cells with this classifier in the current column are centered with respect to an _alignment point_, which is determined according to the following rules:

+  - One position after the leftmost occurrence of the _non-printing token_ `\&`, if any is present.

+  - Otherwise, the rightmost occurrence of the
+    #link-label(`decimalpoint`) string that immediately precedes a
+    digit.

+  - Otherwise, the rightmost digit.

+  - Otherwise, the content is instead centered with respect to the column as a whole.

+  The alignment point is centered horizontally with respect to the column as a whole.

 / *`S`*: This cell is column-spanned by the previous cell to the left in the current row.